 1492 Garden Street

-The 4-bedroom ranch house was last sold in 2011 for $322,000.
+The 4-bedroom split-level ranch house was built in 1951.
+It was last sold for $322,000 in 2011.

-He lived in this split-level house with his mother, Jeanne Rifkin, who was a retired school teacher.
+Rifkin confessed to murdering a number of his victims at his home address.
+He lived in this house with his mother, Jeanne Rifkin, who was a retired school teacher.

 Rifkin admitted to murdering 17 women.
 However, two of his victims remain unidentified.

-Rifkin's house from the side.
+Rifkin's house from the side

-Other locations that are relatively close to this place.
+Other locations that are relatively close to this address:

 Roughly 6 miles away.

-Crime Location in Lakeview, New York, United States
+Crime Location in Lakeview, New York

-Roughly 11 miles away.
+Roughly 9 miles away.

-Crime Location in Hempstead, New York, United States
+Crime Location in Queens, New York